glimpse-editor/getglimpse-web/content/about.md

 We could, but that would completely destroy plug-in compatibility and break the upstream subcomponents on which we rely.
 That would also cause serious problems with all the build scripts and be very time-consuming to fix.

 To preserve compatibility we had to maintain existing file names, variable names, constants, class names, methods and APIs.
-This meant we had to provide our own variables and constants, identify where we wanted to use them, swap in those values wherever that did not break compatibility, and find a suitable replacement wherever we referred to upstream code that we had not modified (we settled on "GNU I.M.P").
+This meant we had to provide our own files, variables and constants, identify where we wanted to use them, swap in those values wherever that did not break compatibility, and find a suitable replacement wherever we referred to upstream code that we had not modified (we settled on "GNU I.M.P").
 That cannot be achieved by just using find-and-replace tools or regular expressions.

 In addition to changing the name we also wanted to change the project logo.
 We commissioned an artist to do that for us, and subsequently had to make code fixes to the application to swap in our own art assets.